NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 the initial DEM is not very reliable, as otherwise defects from it can be inherited by the SfS result.

-In areas with strong albedo variation it is suggested to try the option ``--float-albedo``.

 See :numref:`sfs_crater_bottoms` for a potential solution to areas in shadow.

+The albedo was not floated here (option ``--float-albedo``) since for a single image it is not possible to distinguish if a bright image area comes from lighter-colored terrain or from having in inclination which makes it face the Sun more.
+Albedo will should be floated with two or more images.

 In the next sections, where SfS will be done with multiple images, more parameters which can control the quality of the result will be